 Legal Director at Software Freedom Law Center

-Mishi Choudhary is the Legal Director of the Software Freedom Law Center, specializing in free and open source software law.
+Mishi Choudhary is the Legal Director of the Software Freedom Law Center, specializing in free and open source software legal issues.

 Nicolas Schifano